tam17aki/ace-isearch/README.md

 If this variable is set to non-nil, `ace-isearch-fallback-function` will be invoked when isearch fails.

+#### `ace-isearch-jump-during-isearch`
+With this function, `ace-jump-mode` will be invoked further during isearch, which enables to jump to the one of the isearch candidates.
+This helps to reduce many key repeats of `C-s` or `C-r`.

 ## Sample Configuration
 ```el
 (require 'ace-isearch)